herculesgabriel/readingBible/books/john.md

 ## John the Baptist Denies Being the Messiah

-`19` Now this was John's testimony when the Jewish leaders in Jerusalem sent priests and Levites to ask him who he was. `20` He did not fail to confess, but confessed freely, "I am not the Messiah".
+`19` Now this was John's testimony when the Jewish leaders in Jerusalem sent priests and Levites to ask him who he was. `20` He did not fail to confess, but confessed freely, "I am not the Messiah."

+`21` They asked him, "Then who are you?
+Are you Elijah?"
+<br> He said, "I am not."
+<br> "Are you the Prophet?"
+<br> He answered, "No."

+`22` Finally they said, "Who are you?
+Give us an answer to take back to those who sent us.
+What do you say about yourself?"

+`23` John replied in the words of Isaiah the prophet, "I am the voice of one calling in the wilderness, 'Make straight the way for the Lord.'"

+`24` Now the Pharisees who had been sent `25` questioned him, "Why then do you baptize if you are not the Messiah, nor Elijah, nor the Prophet?"

+`26` "I baptize with water," John replied, "but among you stands one you do not know. `27` He is the one who comes after me, the straps of whose sandals I am not worthy to untie."

+`28` This all happened at Bethany on the other side of the Jordan, where John was baptizing.